QL language specification¶

 Values are the fundamental data that QL programs compute over.
 This section specifies the kinds of values available in QL, specifies the sorting order for them, and describes how values can be combined into tuples.

-There are six kinds of values in QL: one kind for each of the five primitive types, and entities.
+There are seven kinds of values in QL: one kind for each of the six primitive types, and entities.
 Each value has a type.

 A string is a finite sequence of 16-bit characters.
 The characters are interpreted as Unicode code points.